 8. What does the model apartment look like?

-For buildings that are still under construction, developers often create off-site sales offices that feature sample bathrooms, kitchens and other elements to give you a sense of finishes, appliances and bathroom fixtures.
+For buildings that are still under construction, developers often create off-site sales offices that feature sample bathrooms, kitchens and other rooms to give you a sense of finishes, appliances and bathroom fixtures.
 When the building is closer to being done, they'll often dress up one of the units as a model apartment to show you a version of the finished product.

-9. Does the design fit my lifestyle?
+10. Does the design fit my lifestyle?

-10. Can I get a mortgage?
+12. Can I get a mortgage?

 It’s not impossible to get a loan when buying in a new development, but it can be a bit trickier than one for an existing apartment.
-Banks are wary of lending to buyers in under-construction buildings because of Fannie Mae guidelines; they often won’t issue mortgages unless the building is already at least 51 percent sold and meets certain minimums for owner-occupied units, among other requirements.
+Banks are wary of lending to buyers in under-construction buildings because of Fannie Mae guidelines.
+They often won’t issue mortgages unless the building is already at least 51 percent sold and meets certain minimums for owner-occupied units, among other requirements.